labyrinthitis/labyrinthitis.github.io/posts/accessible-links.md

 date: '2022-12-10'
 ---

-Stolen from [cadars](https://github.com/cadars/john-doe/blob/main/style.css#L254) (an inspiration of mine), make hyperlinks accessible by being explicit, i.e., making it clear when the hyperlink is directing the user elsewhere from the current domain:
+Stolen from [cadars](https://github.com/cadars/john-doe/blob/main/style.css#L254) (an inspiration of mine), make hyperlinks accessible by being explicit, i.e., making it clear when the hyperlink is directing the user outside the current domain:

 ```css
 a[href*="//"]:after {